stifwo/deer_pop_estimation/README.md

 It is recommended that you have read the paper before you start to run the scripts.

+The scripts are written in Jupyter lab (version 3.6.1), using Python (version 3.8.5).

 **What the deposited Jupyter lab scripts do**:

 **data_municipalities.ipynb**: Contains all empirical data used for each of the six municipalities studied, except the slaughter weight data underlying figure 3.
 These are embedded in **figure_3.ipynb**.